Osinaike, Funmilola Omolara

 }

-California Bearing-Ratio Characteristics of Plastic Pellet Stabilized Sedimentary Formation Journal Article
+CBR Characteristics and Behaviors of Black Cotton Soil on Sedimentary Formation Journal Article

-title = {California Bearing-Ratio Characteristics of Plastic Pellet Stabilized Sedimentary Formation},
+title = {CBR Characteristics and Behaviors of Black Cotton Soil on Sedimentary Formation},

 editor = {Dr. Akinola Johnson OLAREWAJU},